-Eastern Shires Purchasing Organisation ('ESPO') provide professional, comprehensive, value for money purchasing, contracting and supplies service for member authorities and other public bodies.
+Eastern Shires Purchasing Organisation ('ESPO') provides, value for money purchasing, contracting and supplies service for member authorities and other public bodies.

 ESPO is a joint committee set up under Section 102 of the 1972 Local Government Act.
 The member authorities are Cambridgeshire, Leicestershire, Lincolnshire, Norfolk and Warwickshire County Councils together with Peterborough City Council.